-The Campus Activities office within Student Affairs supports a variety of student organizations including student government, student newspaper and year book, fraternities and sororities, and other organizations of students with similar interests or backgrounds.
+The Campus Activities office within Student Affairs and Academic Support oversees a variety of student organizations including student government, student media, fraternities and sororities, and other organizations of students with similar interests or backgrounds.

 A complete list of active organizations is provided online at www.gallaudet.edu/Campus_Activities/Student_Organizations/Clubs_and_Organizations.html

 Student Body Government (SBG)

 Ely Center, Room 222

 The Student Body Government (SBG) is the major organization through which the students govern themselves, plan activities for the campus, participate in a number of university committees, and work with the faculty and administration on matters of general interest to the student body.
 Full-time students automatically become members of the SBG when they enroll at the University.
 SBG's executive officers are chosen annually in a campus-wide election.
 The SBG has an executive, a legislative, and a judicial branch.
 The SBG president, with approval of the Student Congress, appoints directors for different departments within the executive Branch of the SBG.
 Through SBG's efforts, students serve as active members with full voting privileges on several faculty committees.

 Graduate Student Association (GSA)